Why have a portacath inserted?

 How does it work?

 A special needle is used to access the port through the skin on the chest.
 This can be done following the use of local anaesthetic cream to numb the skin.
-The port has a rubber drum which seals once the needle is removed, allowing the port to be used over and over without a problem.
+The port has a rubber drum that seals once the needle is removed, allowing the port to be used over and over without a problem.

 What about cosmetics?